 Take Larxene, for example.
 Larxene opens with her limit break, which will kill Donald and Goofy if you don’t rush into Final Form at the start of the battle, and if you do, you’re going to leave yourself open for whatever attack she has going by the time 2.5’s awful load times finish bringing the Drive form to bear.
 If you can get on top of things, you’ll probably be fine, but you can never predict what’s coming.

 Marluxia’s changes are similar to Roxas: his pattern’s changed, but not much else.
-I didn’t have much trouble getting to the final stage of the battle in only a few attempts, though I wasn’t able to finish him off, since he’s invincible for much of that final stage of the battle.
+I got to the final stage of the battle in only a few attempts, though I wasn’t able to finish him off, since he’s invincible when he turns into a pinwheel, and he does it a lot more than the original fight.
 It might go without saying, but Marluxia is probably the boss fight that benefits most from level ups, since it not only increases your stats but also your Doom counter.

-Luxord no longer turns you into a die or card at the start of the battle, but otherwise isn’t much changed until you hit a huge one at the very end (though dlppictures notes that his gambling has higher punishment and rewards).
+Luxord no longer turns you into a die or a card at the start of the battle, an actual downgrade, and isn’t much changed until you hit a huge one at the very end (though dlppictures notes that his gambling has higher punishment and rewards).
 The big change?
-If you lose Luxord’s Limit Break gambling game at the end of the fight, he’ll regain time as you lose it, forcing you to win the final gambling game to win the fight.
+If you lose Luxord’s Limit Break gambling game at the end of the fight, he’ll regain time as you lose it.
+This means you must win the final gambling game to win the fight.
 If you can overcome this one-sided gambling challenge (perhaps by pausing KH2 to cheat at his limit break game?), Luxord’s probably the easiest refight in the set.

-Saïx’s changes are straightforward but also all-consuming: he doesn’t bother fighting you unless he’s berserk.
+Saïx’s changes are straightforward but also total: he doesn’t bother fighting you unless he’s berserk, making this a very different fight.
 He simply charges up with moon power for his next rampage instead of wasting his time on low-power attacks, and then goes ballistic.
-And he doesn’t seem to ever stop being berserk: you either have to catch him with one of his discarded Claymores or hit him with a finisher attack, or his berserk state will never end!
+And he doesn’t seem to ever stop being berserk, at least not on his own: you either have to catch him with one of his discarded Claymores or hit him with a finisher attack, or his berserk state will never end!
 And to make matters worse, his Claymores vanish after only a few seconds!
 Sheesh, at least he stands still for the rest of the fight!

 Zexion, being one of the most complicated Organization fights to begin with, hasn’t changed at all.
 He simply mixes up his attacks.
 I’m actually a little surprised how little he changed: it would have been simple and cruel to make this fight harder, so I was almost surprised that they didn’t!